isam-ahmed0/Isam-AULauncher/README.md

 I changed everything, logic, language carries the **Isam AULauncher** identity with a fresh, sleek interface.

+### The itch login and game files are from Shadow Slime.

 ## Install

 The easiest way to use is download the IsamAULauncher-Setup-0.1.exe from